 A high profile line-up of comedy stars will join forces in Islington’s Union Chapel, London this autumn to raise cash for the Integrated Education Fund (IEF).

-Among the stars taking to the stage at the historic London venue are Al Murray, Sara Pascoe, Carl Donnelly and Shane Todd as well as host, comedian and actress Wendy Wason.
+Among the stars taking to the stage at the historic London venue are Al Murray, Sara Pascoe, Carl Donnelly, Shane Todd and Jarlath Regan as well as host, comedian and actress Wendy Wason.

 The night, titled Class Acts, promises to generate side-splitting laughter on Monday October 30 when it will donate all proceeds to the Integrated Education Fund.